-Have Your Say 2022 – on-line survey report Have Your Say Survey 2022 – Domestic Abuse & Sexual Violence findings Have Your Say Survey 2022 – Hate Crime findings Have Your Say Survey 2022 – Safeguarding Have Your Say Survey 2022 – Vehicle related issuesOur Delivery Plan provides the detail about how this will be achieved over the next three years, alongside the specific things that we want to achieve in 2022/25 Our Delivery Plan is kept under constant review and may be subject to further revision if the national situation changes, for example, if a further lockdown is imposed.
+Have Your Say 2023 – on-line survey report Have Your Say Survey 2023 – Domestic Abuse & Sexual Violence findings Have Your Say Survey 2023 – Drugs Have Your Say Survey 2023 – Safeguarding Have Your Say Survey 2023 – Vehicle related issuesOur Delivery Plan provides the detail about how this will be achieved over the next three years, alongside the specific things that we want to achieve in 2022/25 Our Delivery Plan is kept under constant review and may be subject to further revision if the national situation changes, for example, if a further lockdown is imposed.

-Safer Cornwall Delivery Plan 2022_25 – Year 2 23_24 Safer Cornwall Delivery Plan 2022_25 Appendix A Performance Measures (refresh)To make the best use of resources, the Plan focuses on the issues that present the greatest risk to the safety of individuals, their families and the wider community and these are identified through the Strategic Assessment.
+Safer Cornwall Delivery Plan 2024_25 Safer Cornwall Partnership Plan 2022_25 Performance Framework 2024_25To make the best use of resources, the Plan focuses on the issues that present the greatest risk to the safety of individuals, their families and the wider community and these are identified through the Strategic Assessment.
 The strategic assessment combines data analysis with insight, expertise and knowledge from local subject experts and the findings of relevant national research.

 The strategic assessment is presented as an overview and a set of thematic assessments, covering the following topics:

-Safer Cornwall Strategic Assessment 2021_22Since 2012, analysts representing Devon and Cornwall Community Safety Partnerships and the police have worked together to build a shared evidence base, in the form of the Peninsula Strategic Assessment (PSA) and the suite of Organised Crime Local Profiles (OCLPs) that support the local delivery of the Government’s Serious and Organised Crime Strategy.
+Safer Cornwall Serious Violence SNA summarySince 2012, analysts representing Devon and Cornwall Community Safety Partnerships and the police have worked together to build a shared evidence base, in the form of the Peninsula Strategic Assessment (PSA) and the suite of Organised Crime Local Profiles (OCLPs) that support the local delivery of the Government’s Serious and Organised Crime Strategy.

 The PSA identifies and describes the main threats and risks to community safety across Devon and Cornwall, bringing together the key messages from the strategic assessments undertaken in each of the CSP areas, and includes the impacts of COVID based on our experiences of the first lockdown and the following months.
 It also identifies what responses are in place, highlights any areas for improvement and includes examples of best practice and innovation from individual CSPs.